 Hundreds and thousands of BitTorrent users have already discovered that a VPN is a good way to ensure privacy while using BitTorrent.
 For a few dollars a month VPNs route all your traffic through their servers, hiding your IP address from the public.
 Some VPNs also offer a free plan, but these are significantly slower and not really suited for more demanding BitTorrent users.

 Unlike the other services listed in this article, VPNs are not limited to just BitTorrent traffic, they will also conceal the source of all the other traffic on your connection too.
-BTGuard, Torguard and PrivateInternetAccess are popular among BitTorrent users, but a Google search should find dozens more.
+BTGuard, Torguard, SlickVPN and PrivateInternetAccess are popular among BitTorrent users, but a Google search should find dozens more.
 It is recommended to ask beforehand if BitTorrent traffic is permitted on the service of your choice.

 BTGuard is a proxy service that hides the IP-addresses of its users from the public.
 The service works on Windows, Mac, Linux and as the name already suggests, it is set up specifically with BitTorrent users in mind.
 Besides using the pre-configured client, users can also set up their own client to work with BTGuard.
 It works with all clients that support “Socks V5″ proxies including uTorrent and Vuze.
 In addition, BTGuard also includes encryption tunnel software for the real security purists.